sidekiq-scheduler/sidekiq-scheduler/README.md

     :schedule: <the schedule to be run>
     :dynamic: <if true the schedule can be modified in runtime>
     :enabled: <enables scheduler if true [true by default]>
+    :scheduler:
+      :listened_queues_only: <push jobs whose queue is being listened by sidekiq [false by default]>

 ## Manage tasks from Unicorn/Rails server